 In the beginning of Walden, Thoreau explains his deciding to remove himself from civilization.
 He wanted to become more in touch with himself, and get away from the nature of everyday life.
 He believed that most aspects of how we live are not necessary.
 We do not need clothing of the highest fashion that won't last us and houses that are too big and beautiful for our means.
 Thoreau cites that "none of the brute creation requires more than Food and Shelter".
 Every other aspect of our lives is frivolous he says.
 We aren't really living how we are, rather just moving from place to place, doing things to take up time.
 Walden serves as Thoreau's journal during his time in the woods.
 While he recounts his time spent there, he introspectively analyzes life in sort of a meaning of life type of way.

-lived in for over 2 years, that served as the
+The 10x16 foot cabin on Walden Pond that Henry David Thoreau built by hand and lived in for over 2 years, that served as the inspiration for Walden. |

 I must say that I am thoroughly enjoying this book.
 I have to admit that I have not been the biggest fan of classic literature after being forced to read one too many classic novelist in high school.
 However in this classic piece, I found myself agreeing with Thoreau and his ideals and reading on actually interested in what he has to say.
 Thoreau experienced the most massive growth that we have ever seen, living at the height of the Industrial Revolution.
 Walden seems like it is Thoreau's way of expressing his displeasure with the mindset of growth that we have.